adehoog/CEN3031_Project/Sprint4.md

 TestCompareHands - should test that the function calculating and comparing the player's and dealer's hands is accurate

+**ConnectFour**

+ TestPlaceTile_Legal - should test that legal tile placements are allowed and the tile falls to the lowest possible row

+ TestPlaceTile_Illegal - should test that out-of-bounds tile placements are stopped and the player gets another turn

+ TestCheckIfWon - should test all possible winning patterns (horizontal, vertical, diagonal) are found and the correct winner is reported

 ### **Backend API Documentation**
 **Introduction**